Skip to main content

 Learn More

-UVM Health Finances
+UVM Health At a Glance

 Across Northern New York and Vermont, UVM Health and its partners are just beginning to feel the impact of the “Big Beautiful Bill” but expect that the substantial cuts to our Medicare and Medicaid funding will place added pressure on our budgets and operations.